Nightsky770/dumasforbinders/English/D'Artagnan Romances/README.md

 Louise de la Vallière: Etext 2710 (our new text)—Chapters 141-208 of the third book of the D’Artagnan Romances.
 Covers the year 1661.

 The Man in the Iron Mask: forthcoming (our next text)—Chapters 209-269 of the third book of the D’Artagnan Romances.
 Covers the years 1661-1673.

-If we’ve calculated correctly, that fourth text SHOULD correspond to the modern editions of The Man in the Iron Mask, which is still widely circulated, and comprises about the last 1/4 of The Vicomte de Bragelonne.

 Many thanks to Dr. David Coward, whose editions of the D’Artagnan Romances have proved an invaluable source of information.